Let’s Talk About Black Overrepresentation in Advertising

 Source: Freepik

-The limited representation of Black people in ads for personal care and household products may also reinforce the idea that these products are not intended for or of interest to Black people.
+There is a limited representation of Black people in ads for personal care and household products.
+As a result, it may reinforce the idea that black people should have no interest or intentions of these products.

 Join our Spotcovery Global Black Community Facebook Group for early access to exclusive content and share in a lively discussion.